Cliveo/Cliveo.github.io/_posts/2024-12-01-power-platform-plugin-to-key-vault.markdown

 # Step 3: Build and deploy plugin

-Building the package's as easy as `dotnet build --no-incremental`
+Building the package is as easy as `dotnet build --no-incremental`

 ![here](/assets/plugin-key-vault/4.png)